 Overall, adult day care can provide the most affordable care option for senior citizens and their families.
-According to the Genworth Cost of Care Calculator 2019, the average cost of adult day care in Arkansas in 2019 is $80 / day, though it ranges from $64 / day on the low end to $103 / day on the high end.
-The city of Hot Springs has the lowest daily cost at an average of $64 / day, and Pine Bluff is on par with the state average at $80 / day.
-The Fayetteville and Little Rock areas have higher average daily costs at $96 to $103.
+According to the Genworth Cost of Care Calculator 2019, the average cost of adult day care in Arkansas in 2020 is $90 / day.
+Though it ranges from $64 / day on the low end to $120 / day on the high end.
+The city of Hot Springs has the lowest daily cost at an average of $64 / day, and Jonesboro is on par with the state average at $90 / day.
+The Fayetteville and Little Rock areas have higher average daily costs at $95 to $120.

 In Arkansas, the Medicaid state plan will cover the cost of living in a nursing home facility, as well as limited personal care in the home and community.

 Personal Care Program – Via this state Medicaid program, which is an entitlement program, assistance with Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs), such as grooming and dressing, preparing and eating meals, and medication assistance, is provided.
 In order to receive services, they must be deemed necessary by a physician.

 Medicaid also offers Home and Community Based Services (HCBS) Waiver programs.
 These programs are designed to serve elderly residents in their current place of care, instead of in much costlier nursing home facilities.
 This is intended to help seniors reduce dependence on family members and to live more independently.
-Functionally, the applicants must require a nursing home level care, but be willing to live at home, in assisted living, or in adult foster care instead.
+Functionally, the applicants must require a nursing home level care, but be willing to live at home or in assisted living instead.
 Unlike the state Medicaid program, Medicaid Waivers are not entitlement programs, which means there are enrollment caps, and wait lists may exist.
 Currently, Arkansas provides two Medicaid Waiver programs.

 Currently, Arkansas provides three Medicaid Waiver programs.

-DAAS ElderChoices Waiver – This Medicaid Waiver, along with the Alternatives for Adults with Physical Disabilities Waiver, were combined and formed a new Medicaid Waiver, AR Choices, in January of 2016.
+DAAS ElderChoices Waiver – This Medicaid Waiver and the Alternatives for Adults with Physical Disabilities Waiver were combined and formed a new Medicaid Waiver, AR Choices, in January of 2016.
 The benefits that were available under the ElderChoices Waiver are available under the AR Choices Waiver.